datajoint/sci-viz/README.md

 - `restriction:` the restriction for the datajoint query
 - `dj_query:` the datajoint query for for the table data.

+The plot component also takes one optional argument:

+- `channels:` (string Arr) channels to listen to for additional restrictions from other components (slider, dropdown, ect.)

 Additionally for the plot to render properly the result of your query must be a single entry with one element that is a plotly JSON.
 An easy way to do this is to set the `fetch_args=[]` in your `dj_query` to be only the column that contains a plotly JSON and additionaly set your restriction to be the index of the plot you are looking for